Learn Globally, Speak Locally: Bridging the Gaps in Multilingual Reasoning: Experiments

 \subsection{Factual Reasoning}

-Table~\ref{tab:geofact_main} summarizes the reasoning performance of the base model (Qwen‑2.5‑Instruct) and the gains obtained after post‑training with GRPO, supervised fine‑tuning (SFT), and \model.
-We report three metrics: reasoning score, language mismatch, and answer correctness using Qwen‑2.5‑72B‑Instruct as the ``LLM‑as‑a‑judge'' (see Appendix~\ref{supp:geofact_evaluation}).
-Results are additionally split by whether the language is associated with the country (\textit{assoc.}) or not (\textit{non‑assoc.}).
-For example, Thai is associated with Thailand, while it is not associated with the USA.
+Table~\ref{tab:geofact_main} summarizes the performance of the base model (Qwen‑2.5‑Instruct) and the gains obtained after post‑training with GRPO, supervised fine‑tuning (SFT), and \model on \data.
+For comparison, we also illustrate the performance of other pretrained LLMs~\citep{cohere2025commandaenterprisereadylarge,guo2025deepseek}.
+We report reasoning score and answer accuracy.
+Results are additionally split by whether the language is associated with the country (\textit{assoc.}) or not (\textit{non‑assoc.}); for instance, Thai is associated with Thailand but not with the USA.
+All pretrained models perform better in associative settings, likely because pretraining corpora contain more paired examples where language and country co-occur.
+This gap underscores the challenge of aligning reasoning across languages and contexts, motivating methods that explicitly enforce language consistency.

-All methods perform better on associated pairs than on non‑associated pairs and consistently reduce language mismatch.
-However, both reasoning score and answer correctness on associative pairs decrease since \data includes more non-associative pairs. \model achieves the strongest performance across all metrics when evaluated on the full test set, followed by SFT.
-For a detailed per–language–country analysis, refer to Appendix~\ref{supp:geofact_each}.

-We additionally evaluated the fine‑tuned models on X‑FaKT~\cite{aggarwal2025language}.
-Following Aggarwal~\etal, we report Factual Recall Score (FRS), Knowledge Transferability Score (KTS), and Cross‑Lingual Factual Knowledge Transferability (X‑FaKT).
-GRPO ranks first on X‑FaKT and on FRS for high‑ and medium‑resource languages, indicating superior out‑of‑distribution generalization (Table~\ref{tab:xfakt_main}).
-SFT yields the largest gain in KTS that represents the gap between associative and non‑associative recall errors, but reduces FRS, especially for medium- or low‑resource languages. \model shows better performance than SFT, indicating the potential of a combination of SFT and multilingual GRPO.
-However, it still underperforms compared to GRPO, potentially due to learning more on \data than GRPO, as shown in Table~\ref{tab:geofact_main}.